azemetre/playwright-react-typescript-jest-example/README.md

 });
 ```

-Now we have a proper environment to write tests for an iPhone using the webkit browser.
+Now we have a proper environment to write tests for an iPhone using the webkit browser engine.

 The following is the screenshots of the `e2e/iphone.spec.ts` test: